Master of Engineering (MEng) in Risk Engineering

 Financial Aid and Fellowships

 Because the Master of Engineering is a professional degree rather than a research degree, most students pay their own tuition costs.
-Many students take out loans and believe there will be an excellent return on investment when they get out into the work force.
+For costs after scholarships, many students take out loans and believe there will be an excellent return on investment when they get out into the work force.

 Limited financial aid is available to highly qualified candidates through academic scholarships with an emphasis on increasing diversity within the program.